PrestaShop/prestashop-specs/back-office/wishlist.md

 - When I click on one of the lists, it brings me to a page that lists my previously added products

 - The number of products in the list is displayed to the left of the list name
-This means that it accounts for all the idproduct-idproduct allocated For example, if there are 3 variations of the same product it counts as 3 products.
+This means that it accounts for all the idproduct allocated For example, if there are 3 variations of the same product it counts as 3 products.
 In the case of a product pack, this counts as 1 pack and not the number of products in the pack